-It was during a period of demoralization for the Kaposias that Little Crow became the leader of his people.
+It was during a period of demoralization for the Kaposia that Little Crow became the leader of his people.
 His father, a well-known chief, had three wives, all from different bands of the Sioux.
-He was the only son of the first wife, a Leaf Dweller.
-There were two sons of the second and two of the third wife, and the second set of brothers conspired to kill their half-brother in order to keep the chieftainship in the family.
+He was the only son of his first wife, a Leaf Dweller.
+There were two sons of the second and two of the third wife, and the second set of brothers conspired to kill their half-brother to keep the chieftainship in the family.

-Two kegs of whiskey were bought, and all the men of the tribe invited to a feast.
+Two kegs of whiskey were bought, and all the tribe’s men were invited to a feast.
 It was planned to pick some sort of quarrel when all were drunk, and in the confusion, Little Crow was to be murdered.
-The plot went smoothly until the last instant when a young brave saved the intended victim by knocking the gun aside with his hatchet, so that the shot went wild.
+The plot went smoothly until the last instant when a young brave saved the intended victim by knocking the gun aside with his hatchet so the shot went wild.
 However, it broke his right arm, which remained crooked all his life.
-The friends of the young chieftain hastily withdrew, avoiding a general fight; and later the council of the Kaposias condemned the two brothers, both of whom were executed, leaving him in undisputed possession.
+The friends of the young chieftain hastily withdrew, avoiding a general fight, and later, the council of the Kaposias condemned the two brothers, both of whom were executed, leaving him in undisputed possession.

 “My son,” she would say, “if you are to be a leader of men, you must listen in silence to the mystery, the spirit.”